turingschool/curriculum/source/codenow/getting_started_with_processing.markdown

 We can use RP to easily create graphics we can interact with.
 There are just a few things you need to know up front:

+#### Sketch

+An RP program is called a "sketch".
+It's just made up of Ruby code like any other Ruby program.

 #### Window

 A graphical program runs in a *window* or an area of the screen with a certain *width* (left-to-right) and *height* (top-to-bottom).